What You Need to Understand After Being Charged with Homicide

 Arlington, TX Criminal Defense Lawyer

-Simply because you were arrested for homicide does not mean you necessarily committed the crime.
+Simply because you were arrested and charged with criminal wrongdoing, this does not mean you necessarily committed a crime.
 Or, there may have been extenuating circumstances.
 You owe it to your future and to your family and other loved ones to protect your legal rights by obtaining quality legal counsel.
 Call us at Brandy Austin Law Firm, PLLC without delay to discuss how our criminal defense lawyer can help you.

 If you have found yourself in a situation where you are facing criminal charges, you may want to discuss your situation with an Arlington, TX criminal defense lawyer.
 A criminal defense lawyer in Arlington can help protect your rights and explain the legal process in criminal defense cases.
 What rights you have under the constitution can also be explained to you.
 If you are facing criminal charges, we understand this is a serious matter which can be stressful and overwhelming.